LenardOng/Reading-List/README.md

-# An ongoing list of books read and short reviews
+# An ongoing list of knowledge sourced from books / online courses

 ## This is mainly a personal list to keep track of readings and things I've learned from the books that I've read.
 The list is located at [Books.md](Books.md).

-## There is now a new list to cover Massive Open Online Courses (MOOCs) that I've completed.
+## There is now a new list to cover Massive Open Online Courses (MOOCs) that I've been going through.
 The list is located at [MOOC.md](MOOC.md).

 The focus while reading through these books was not a thorough understanding, but rather a brief read through, with the motivation that multiple exposures of the same topic from different angles will help overall understanding more than remaining stuck on a topic for a longer period of time.
 Revisiting difficult books later down the line after reading 'simpler' books definitely helped me understand and grasp difficult topics that are otherwise very difficult to self-learn.